LukeShead/Procedures-and-protocols/README.md

 # Procedures-and-protocols

+p1 Identify types of security risks to organisation

+p2 Describe organisational security procedures.

+p3 Identify the potential impact to IT security of incorrect configuration of firewall policies and third party VPNs.

+p4 Show, using an example for each, how implementing a DMZ, static IP and NAT in a network can improve Network Security.

+p5 Discuss risk assessment procedures.

+p6 Explain data protection processes and regulations as applicable to an organisation.

+p7 Design and implement a security policy for an organisation.

+p8 List the main components of an organisational disaster recovery plan, justifying the reasons for inclusion.

 This is a repo about the protocols and procedures of security

 Within this repo, I will be covering.